martinkearn/Content/Demos/Hybrid Apps/Windows 10 Westminster Say Cheese.md

 # Windows 10 Westminster Say Cheese
-This script shows the advanced capabilities available via Windows 10 Westminster based on CodePen (say cheese edition)
+This script shows the advanced capabilities available via Windows 10 Westminster based on CodePen using the "say cheese" app (camera and live tile)

 ### Pre-reqs
 * Have a browser open to http://codepen.io/MartinKearn/pen/dMqdOo